“I believe that we parents must encourage our children to become educated, so they can get into a good college that we cannot afford.”

 - Get rich uncle Willy to pay for college.
 Yes, if you have a rich relative who wants to fund State U., it’s possible for that rich relative to pay tuition directly to the school and not be subject to a gift tax.
 Don’t look a gift tax horse in the mouth.

 - Tuition and fees deductions.
 How to take advantage of tax breaks that the Internal Revenue Service gives you when you pay for your own schooling or for your kids’ education.

 This is a vexing question.
 With the continued inflation of college education, it seems like “more is better” is the simplest answer to provide.
 However, this isn’t generally good, universal, blanket advice, because every situation is different.
 Your income, own retirement savings, debt, and other factors affect what the answer is for you and your family.

 You’re probably best off spending a few hours with a qualified financial planner (ahem).
 I’d be happy to help.
-I do free 30 minute initial counseling sessions and then if you need further help, we can get something set up.
 All you have to do is contact me.